mstksg/inCode/copy/entries/type-levels.md

 !!![level1]:type-levels/Level1.hs

-Let's start off with a baseline type that demonstrates a little bit of the quirks of working at the unsafe extremes in Haskell.

-A reasonable idea might be to just make a "black hole" data type that could be
+What's the moooost type-unsafe you can be in Haskell?
+Well, we can make a "black hole" data type that could be anything:
-anything:

 ```haskell
 !!!type-levels/Level1.hs "data Any ::"